Redislabs-Solution-Architects/redisbank-microservices/k8s/aks/aks.md

 ## Before you begin

-If you are not yet a Redis active-active aficionado, you may find it simpler to deploy a standard Redis Enterprise cluster (and databases) on AKS to begin with.
-Once everything is working end to end, you can modify the Redis configuration to support active-active and deploy the data generation application to a region seperate from the UI.
+If you are not yet a Redis active-active aficionado, you may find it simpler to get started by deploying a standard Redis Enterprise cluster (and databases) on AKS within a single region.
+Once everything is working end to end, you can deploy a second AKS cluster and configure an active-active database.
+Finally, deploy the data generation application to a region separate from the UI and microservices (e.g. 'UK West').

 ## Azure Kubernetes Service